Donor's Deferral and Return Behavior: Partial Identification from a Regression Discontinuity Design with Manipulation

 The applied literature suggests manipulation in RD designs occurs frequently \citep[e.g.][] {angrist2019maimonides, davis2013bounding, dee2019causes}.
 Yet, there is comparatively little clarity on how to proceed when these tests indicate manipulation.
 One method used in empirical work is the donut hole RD design \citep[such as in][] {almond2011after, bajari2017estimating, castleman2018intensive, kirdar2018effects}.
 The donut RD design deletes data within a window around the cutoff, with the goal being to remove all manipulated observations.
 Then RD estimates may be obtained from a parametric model fit on data outside the window and extrapolated to the cutoff.
 As yet, donut hole designs do not have a solid theoretical foundation and are therefore subject to ad-hoc estimation specifications.
 More fundamentally, by deleting \textit{all} the data around the cutoff, they weaken the RD design itself, which relies on exactly the data around the cutoff the most.

-One paper that does not resort to donut-hole style deletion is \cite{diamond2016long} consider Swedish math test data in which there is evidence of teachers inflating students' grades.
+One paper that does not resort to donut-hole style deletion is \cite{diamond2016long}.
+They consider Swedish math test data in which there is evidence of teachers inflating students' grades.
 They develop an estimator to determine the causal effect of the score manipulation on future educational attainment and earnings.
-While their focus is on a different causal effect than the one we consider, the paper develops several useful methods that will be incorporated here.

-We pursue the ``partial identification" approach, popularized by Manski and later by Tamer \citep[see e.g.,][] {manski1989nonparametric, manski2002inference, haile2003inference}.
-The core idea is that, in scenarios in which a treatment effect cannot be point identified (even with an infinite sample size), it can still sometimes be bounded.
-These bounds might be very informative in practice -- for example, allowing us to rule out negative or positive treatment effects. \cite{davis2013bounding} show one way such a bound may be derived.
+While their focus is on a different causal effect than the one we consider, the paper develops several useful methods that we will incorporate here.
+We pursue the ``partial identification" approach, popularized by Manski and later by Tamer \citep[see e.g.,][] {manski1990nonparametric, manski2002inference, haile2003inference}.
+The core idea is that, in scenarios in which a treatment effect cannot be point-identified (even with an infinite sample size), it can sometimes still be bounded.
+These bounds might be very informative in practice---for example, allowing us to rule out negative or positive treatment effects. \cite{davis2013bounding} show one way such a bound may be derived.
 However, they only provide a one-sided bound.

-\cite{gerard2015partial} also take a partial identification approach to analyzing RD designs in the presence of manipulation.
+\cite{gerard2020bounds} take a two-sided partial identification approach to analyzing RD designs in the presence of manipulation.
 Their method posits the existence of subpopulations of manipulators and non-manipulators and defines the causal effect on the non-manipulators as the inferential target.
 We adopt the same framework but differ in our estimation technique.
-Particularly, Gerard and co-authors extend McCrary's result to estimate the proportion of manipulators at the cutoff $c$.
-They then propose a ``polynomial truncation" approach to estimation, which implicitly assumes all manipulated units lie at the top or bottom of the distribution of outcomes within a bandwidth $h$ above the threshold.
-We avoid making such an assumption by estimating the manipulator counts at all values of the running variable and explicitly assuming that it is discrete.
+We compare our and \cite{gerard2020bounds}'s approach in Section \ref{sec:comparaisongerard2020}.